 - Practice focuses on complex civil litigation and nationwide class actions, including consumer fraud and mass tort

 - Ms. Fitzpatrick worked on behalf of student-athlete plaintiffs in the highly publicized cases Keller v.
 Electronic Arts and In re NCAA Student-Athlete Name and Likeness Licensing Litigation.
-The cases allege that video game manufacturer Electronic Arts, the National Collegiate Athletic Association and the Collegiate Licensing Company violated state right of publicity laws and the NCAA’s contractual agreements with student-athletes by using the names, images and likenesses of the student athletes in EA’s NCAA-themed football and basketball video games.
+The cases alleged that video game manufacturer Electronic Arts, the National Collegiate Athletic Association, and the Collegiate Licensing Company violated state right of publicity laws and the NCAA’s contractual agreements with student-athletes by using the names, images, and likenesses of the student athletes in EA’s NCAA-themed football and basketball video games.

 - In March 2012, Ms. Fitzpatrick was a member of the trial team responsible for a $5.25 million dollar jury verdict on behalf of an Ohio plaintiff who was badly burned while trying to rescue her paraplegic son from his burning home.
 The verdict is believed to be the largest in Columbiana County, Ohio history.